-Required Field d Courses:

-AGEC 671 Fundamentals in Agribusiness and Managerial Economics

-AGEC 695 Frontiers in Agribusiness and Managerial Economics

-AGEC 672 Fundamentals in Applied Market Analysis

-Three out of t he following four courses:

-MKTG 680 Seminar in Buyer Behavior

-MKTG 682 Seminar in Marketing Strategy Research

-MKTG 687 Seminar in Marketing Methods

-MKTG 688 Doctoral Seminar
+AGEC 671 Fundamentals in Agribusiness and Managerial Economics3 Credits AGEC 695 Frontiers in Agribusiness and Managerial Economics3 Credits AGEC 672 Fundamentals in Applied Market Analysis Three out of the following four courses: MKTG 680 Seminar in Buyer Behavior MKTG 682 Seminar in Marketing Strategy Research MKTG 687 Seminar in Marketing Methods MKTG 688 ^{} Doctoral Seminar

-committee.
-The class, allow stu to take directed of the student's 695.
-When the for the Chair o will be taught under the direction of the Chair of the student's graduate advisory to Chair of the student's advisory committee can take an active role in teaching this adents to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students of readings from selected faculty, or any combinations of these alternatives.
-The Chair is advisory committee may also allow the student to substitute AGEC 676 for AGEC course is taught as an AGEC 695 course, the student will enroll in a section opened of the student's advisory committee.
-Covers basic econometrics.
-Check with the instructor to determine if this will cover that you haven't already taken in AGEC 661.
+This course will be taught under the direction of the Chair of the student's graduate advisory committee.
+The Chair of the student's advisory committee can take an active role in teaching this class, allow students to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students to take directed readings from selected faculty, or any combinations of these alternatives.
+The Chair of the student's advisory committee may also allow the student to substitute AGEC 676 for AGEC 695.
+When the course is taught as an AGEC 695 course, the student will enroll in a section opened for the Chair of the student's advisory committee.

-Total Field Requirement

-rse Requirements48 Credits

-Research

-AGEC 691 Research

-Total Credits
+^{} This course covers basic econometrics.
+Check with the instructor to determine if this will cover new material that you haven't already taken in AGEC 661.